Mortgage & Lending Call Center QA: RESPA, TILA, and Scoring Loan Officers

 Recommended Scorecard Weights for Lending Operations

 Compliance categories should carry the heaviest weight in any mortgage QA scorecard.
 The structure below is a starting point; adjust based on your primary call volume mix (origination-heavy vs. servicing-heavy).
+For a reusable template you can adapt, see the call center QA scorecard guide.

 Regulatory Disclosure Compliance